There is so much to do in Seville, but its location also makes it the perfect place to base yourself for exploring Andalusia.

 Tours from Seville to Osuna

 Seville and Osuna Guided Game of Thrones Tour

-Take a combined Seville, Osuna Game of Thrones-themed full day tour.
-Tour of the stunning Royal Alcazar, the filming location for the kingdom of Dorne and learn about the palace’s medieval Moorish history.
+Take a combined Seville, Osuna Game of Thrones-themed full-day tour.
+Tour the stunning Royal Alcazar, the filming location for the kingdom of Dorne and learn about the palace’s medieval Moorish history.

 Then, board a train to neighbouring Osuna to see the filming location for Mereen and the Danzak’s bloody fighting pits.